Recertify

 What if I am late in recertifying?

-Late re-certification is subject to removal of the designation and requires the retaking of the examination and re-submittal of the application to the appropriate certification board.
+Late re-certification is subject to removal of the designation and may require submitting a new application to the appropriate certification board.
 Appropriate fees will apply.

-ACAC programs are accredited by the Council of
+25 ACAC certification programs are accredited by the

 Engineering and Scientific Specialty Boards (CESB).